ovotech/iam-service-account-controller/README.md

 ## Motivation

 We want to allow users with access to a namespace to create AWS IAM Roles that can be assumed by their ServiceAccounts.
-The controller handles this transparently when they create a ServiceAccount with an appropriate annotation.
+The controller handles this transparently when they create a ServiceAccount with appropriate annotations.

 Note that we don't allow users to directly control their role's policies like this, for security reasons.

 We are using this as part of our secret management solution.

-## How does it work?
+## What does it do?

 If you create the following ServiceAccount (note the annotations):